Code-Institute-Submissions/hands_like_houses/README.md

 This can be done by going to the "Bookings" tab which contains a userform where you will be able to send the band some details online the event as well as leaving your contact details, if the band are interested in the event they will get in touch with you.

-The wireframes/initial mockups for the band website can be found in HANDS_LIKE_HOUSES/wireframes
+The wireframes/initial mockups for the band website can be found here: https://github.com/Matte-gtr/hands_like_houses/tree/master/wireframes

 ## Features
 Home Page - This contains snippets of the latest videos, albums and news, each with a button at the bottom of the section which will